All Navigation and Instructions Provided, Luggage Transfers Included

 Day 5Cotswolds Villages, Guiting Power, Windrush River, The Slaughters

 Walking from Broadway, guests wind their way through stunning lavender fields and tiny villages stopping for lunch in the pretty village of Guiting Power.
-Our route follows the river Windrush through Naunton and into the Slaughters – these exceptional villages are incredibly popular highlights of our tour and a step backwards in time into an England before mechanisation.
+Our route follows the Windrush Valley through Naunton and into the Upper and Lower Slaughter – these exceptional villages are incredibly popular highlights of our tour, and a step back in time into an England before mechanisation, with numerous bridges and fords crossing the idyllic stream.
 Guests stay in the Slaughters overnight.

 Mileage: 10 miles